We've covered many aspects of anxiety from social anxiety to corticotropin-releasing factor (whaat??).

 That's the short story of how and why we developed IndigoNaturals.

-All that plant material in full-spectrum is going the wrong way for 40-60% of the population (especially for women and as we get older).
+All that plant material in full-spectrum is going the wrong way for 40-60% of the population (especially for women with progesterone leaving and as we get older).

 Let us know what works for you and how much CBD is beneficial below.